 Fleet logo

 3. Select Turn off Android MDM

-When you turn off Android MDM, your Android Enterprise will be deleted, and MDM will be turned off on all hosts.
-The work profile from all BYOD hosts is deleted.
+When you turn off Android MDM in Fleet, your Android Enterprise will be deleted, MDM will be turned off on all hosts, and the work profile will be deleted from all Android hosts.

+Fleet logo